xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 valid, but this adjustment transform stays good.

-So for daily operation, you find hole on the new grid first and you then "Use Last Hole Vectors".
+So for daily operation, you find hole on the new grid first and you then **[ Use Last Hole Vectors ]**.
 As soon as that button is pushed, the message to tell you the transform is available shows up, as shown in red outline below.

 **Fig.6 Adjustment transform available**

 .. image:: ../images/xform-2000-79000.jpg
    :scale: 30 %
-   :alt: Step and Adjust
+   :alt: adjustment transform available
    :align: center

-You can utilize the transform by pushing the button "Apply Stored Adjustment", your new Image Shift vectors for the pattern is updated immediately.
-You might want to do "StepTo and Adjust IS" here also to refine the IS vectors for today's condition and make sure the positions are perfect.
+You can utilize the transform by pushing the button **[ Apply Stored Adjustment ]**, your new Image Shift vectors for the pattern is updated immediately.
+You might want to do **[ StepTo and Adjust IS ]** here also to refine the IS vectors for today's condition and make sure the positions are perfect.
 This time, you will find your features easily.